 Sixteen defendants from North Louisiana have been indicted by a federal grand jury in separate cases for firearms offenses, according to local news reports.
-The indictments are a part of Project Safe Neighborhood, a program involving federal, state, local and tribal law enforcement agencies in identifying criminals responsible for violent crime and making neighborhoods safer by networking existing local programs that target gun and gun crime and providing these programs with additional tools necessary to be successful.
+The indictments are a part of Project Safe Neighborhood, a program involving federal, state, local and tribal law enforcement agencies in identifying criminals responsible for violent crimes and making neighborhoods safer by networking existing local programs that target gun and gun crime and providing these programs with additional tools necessary to be successful.
 Since its inception in 2001, approximately $2 billion has been committed to this initiative.

 “Addressing violent crime is a priority of the Department of Justice,” said Acting U.S. Attorney Alexander C. Van Hook.
 “By consistently identifying the leading violent offenders in our communities and employing all available tools to hold them accountable, we will combat violent crime and make our communities safer.
 These indictments show our commitment to working aggressively toward this goal.”